Northeastern United States: Colonial history

 All of the U.S. states making up the Northeastern region were among the original Thirteen Colonies, though Maine and Vermont were part of other colonies before the United States became independent in the American Revolution.
 The two cultural and geographic regions that form parts of the Northeastern region have distinct histories.
 The first European explorer known to have explored the Atlantic shoreline of the Northeast since the Norse was Giovanni da Verrazzano in 1524.
 His ship La Dauphine explored the coast from what is now known as Florida to New Brunswick.

-The first Europeans to settle New England were Pilgrims from England, who landed in present-day Massachusetts in 1620.
+The first Europeans to settle and colonize New England were Pilgrims from England, who landed in present-day Massachusetts in 1620.
 The Pilgrims arrived on the ship Mayflower and founded Plymouth Colony so they could practice religion freely.
 Ten years later, a larger group of Puritans settled north of Plymouth Colony in Boston to form Massachusetts Bay Colony.
 In 1636, colonists established Connecticut Colony and Providence Plantations.

 Providence was founded by Roger Williams, who was banished by Massachusetts for his beliefs in freedom of religion, and it was the first colony to guarantee all citizens freedom of worship.
 Anne Hutchinson, who was also banished by Massachusetts, formed the town of Portsmouth.
 Providence, Portsmouth and two other towns (Newport and Warwick) consolidated to form the Colony of Rhode Island and Providence Plantations.

 Henry Hudson explored the area of present-day New York in 1609 and claimed it for the Netherlands.
 His journey stimulated Dutch interest, and the area became known as New Netherland.
 In 1625, the city of New Amsterdam (the location of present-day New York City) was designated the capital of the province.
 The Dutch New Netherland settlement along the Hudson River and, for a time, the New Sweden settlement along the Delaware River divided the English settlements in the north and the south.
 In 1664, Charles II of England formally annexed New Netherland and incorporated it into the English colonial empire.
 The territory became the colonies of New York and New Jersey.
 New Jersey was originally split into East Jersey and West Jersey until the two were united as a royal colony in 1702.